WHAT WE'RE SPINNING

 Japanese Breakfast

-From Pitchfork: “Michelle Zauner’s lovely, pensive, capital-R Romantic fourth album takes a step back from autobiography to examine the performances and peril of fame itself.”
-We’re never been the biggest fans of Japanese Breakfast.
-Mind you, they make pleasant tunes, but nothing that really stuck out to us though.
-But on this release … maybe it was the Jeff Bridges duet on our favorite topic, Men in Bars, or perhaps it was the extremely beautiful “Orlando in Love” and the uncanny release of that song at the same time long-time tunefilter contributor Big O passes away.
+From Pitchfork: "Michelle Zauner's lovely, pensive, capital-R Romantic fourth album takes a step back from autobiography to examine the performances and peril of fame itself."
+We're never been the biggest fans of Japanese Breakfast.
+Mind you, they make pleasant tunes, but nothing that really stuck out to us.
+But on this release - maybe it was the Jeff Bridges duet on song about bars - "Men in Bars" - or perhaps it was the extremely beautiful "Orlando in Love" and the uncanny release of that song at the same time long-time tunefilter contributor Big O passes away.
 But this one is hitting is differently.
 We approve.
 (Mar '25)

 Water Margin